Technology & Patent Portfolio

 Investor inquiries: hello@shrinksoftware.com · Channel partner inquiries welcome

-Patent status reflects USPTO provisional application filings as of June 2026.
+Patent status reflects USPTO provisional application filings as of May 2026.
 Provisional applications establish a priority date and do not by themselves grant patent rights; utility conversion is planned for the 2027 statutory window.
 "Patent pending" is used here in accordance with U.S. Patent and Trademark Office conventions.
 All third-party trademarks referenced elsewhere on this site are the property of their respective owners.